devopsdays/devopsdays-web/content/events/2017-washington-dc/location.md

 **Hyatt Regency Tysons Corner**.
 We have secured a special $199.00 rate for attendees.
 [Book Online](https://aws.passkey.com/go/dctechcommunitychampions) now or call 888-421-1442.
-The deadline for reservations to get this special rate is _Monday, June 26._
+The deadline for reservations to get this special rate has been extended to _Monday, July 3._

 Hyatt Regency Tysons Corner<br>
 7901 Tysons One Place<br>